fathym-deno/eac-runtime/docs/Overview.md

 - **Proxies**: Configure proxy settings to forward incoming requests to backend services or other external resources.
 - **Generative AI**: Enable generative AI capabilities to add interactive and intelligent conversation and agent capabilities to your applications without writing any code.
-- **User Authem b j iii
-vmcation for your applications, allowing users to securely sign in with their preferred identity providers.
+- **User Authentication for your applications, allowing users to securely sign in with their preferred identity providers.
 - **Content Caching**: Serving as an edge content cache for any configured request.
 Cut down on the traffic to existing infrastructure for HTML, JS, CSS, JSON/APIs and more.
 - **Hosting**: Define the hosting settings for your single-page applications (SPAs) and static sites, allowing you to serve them with ease and additional features.
 - **Redirects**: Define redirect rules to redirect incoming requests based on various criteria.